 What's the big deal?

-Do your job, give the people of Georgia the confidence that they need heading into January 5th.
+Give the people of Georgia the confidence that they need heading into January 5th.

 You don't have a lot of time.

-Did you need me, boss?
+Did you mean me, boss?

 I'm sorry.

-Now I was saying they were racing to tread the hard drives in these Dominion machines in Georgia.
+Now, I was saying they were racing to tread the hard drives in these Dominion machines in Georgia.

-Remember the judge said.
+Remember, the judge said.

-Oh, they weren't racing, they had them parked out back.
+They had them parked out back.

 Yeah.